ocaml/dune/doc/concepts.rst

 - The actions in the sandbox can use absolute paths to refer to anywhere outside the sandbox.
 This means that only dependencies on relative paths in the build tree can be enforced/detected by sandboxing.
-- The sandboxed actions still run with full permissions of dune itself so sandboxing is not a security feature.
+- The sandboxed actions still run with full permissions of Dune itself so sandboxing is not a security feature.
 It won't prevent network access either.
 - We don't erase the environment variables of the sandboxed commands.
 This is something we want to change.
 - Performance impact is usually small, but it can get noticeable for fast actions with very large sets of dependencies.

-Per-action sandboxing configuration
+Per-action Sandboxing Configuration
 -----------------------------------

 Some actions may rely on sandboxing to work correctly.
-For example an action may need the input directory to contain nothing except the input files, or the action might create temporary files that break other build actions.
+For example, an action may need the input directory to contain nothing except the input files, or the action might create temporary files that break other build actions.

-Some other actions may refuse to work with sandboxing, for example if they rely on absolute path to the build directory staying fixed, or if they deliberately use some files without declaring dependencies (this is usually a very bad idea, by the way).
+Some other actions may refuse to work with Sandboxing.
+Cor example, if they rely on absolute path to the build directory staying fixed, or if they deliberately use some files without declaring dependencies (this is usually a very bad idea, by the way).